Sellwood Community House Programs

 • Ages: 0–18 years old

-• Schedule: Programs and events are offered Monday–Friday with hours ranging from 9am–9pm, with extended hours as needed, plus scheduled events and rentals on weekends; summer camps for preschoolers and K–5 students run for 10 weeks.
+• Schedule: Open Monday–Friday with daytime and evening hours, plus scheduled events and rentals on weekends; summer options run across 10 weeks for preschoolers and K–5 students

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.